mmn80/feed-reader/src/FeedReader/DB_info.md

 There can be multiple copies for the same main `PropID`, but sorted on different columns.
 Used for filter+range queries (filter of first prop, then range on second).

-The flag `keepTrans` is set during GC, so as the Update Manager will no longer clear `logComp`.
+The flag `keepTrans` is set during GC, so as to notify Update Manager to abort.
 `logPend` and `logComp` contain pending and completed transactions.

 ```haskell